Osprey Rook 65

 The Osprey Rook 65 is a budget-oriented pack that lacks the comfort and padding of more premium models.
 Most noticeably, the padding on the shoulder straps and hipbelt is fairly thin and feels cheap compared to pricier packs.
 On our trip into the Grand Canyon, the stiff padding was borderline uncomfortable under a heavy load including four days’ worth of gear and food.
 Other members of our group were testing more expensive packs including Osprey’s own Atmos and Aura AG, both of which easily outperformed the Rook in carrying comfort.
 All told, the Rook should be fine for short outings with lighter loads, but for long trips with a heavy pack, we’d spend up for a more capable model.

 Given its budget slant, the Osprey Rook 65 is mostly bereft of features and lacks the organizational components of much of its competition.
 The most notable omission is a front shove-it pocket (the large pocket on the outside of the pack), which is a feature we really value for quickly stuffing or accessing gear on the go.
 In fact, on the final days of our multi-day backpacking trip, I had to revert to storing trash on the inside of the bag, which is far from optimal.
 Even at the budget end of the spectrum, most modern packs include some form of front storage and I was disappointed that Osprey chose to leave it out of the Rook’s design.
-That said, the Rook is compatible with Osprey’s Daylite daypack, which costs $50 and adds an additional 13 liters onto the front of the pack.
-While this is a unique solution to the lack of front storage, we don’t think the additional cost and weight (1 pound) are worth it.
+That said, the Rook is compatible with Osprey’s Daylite daypack, which costs $60 and adds an additional 13 liters onto the front of the pack.
+While this is a unique solution to the lack of front storage, we don’t think the additional cost and weight (1 lb.
+1.4 oz.) are worth it.

 Unfortunately, the rest of the pack’s layout was equally unimpressive.
 The large top lid contains a single zippered pocket with no separation, which makes it difficult to dig inside and find what you’re looking for (I prefer dual zippers or some form of compartments to separate items).
 Additionally, the two water bottle holsters at the sides of the pack are awkwardly shaped—neither is ideal for a bottle and both are hard to access without help.
 The Osprey Rook 65 does include an internal hydration sleeve and built-in rain cover, but these features don’t make up for the lack of overall organization.

 Osprey’s packs are known for their impressive ventilation, and the Rook 65 does a nice job in this regard.
 The raised mesh AirSpeed backpanel is sufficient for warm weather, essentially creating a pocket between the pack and your back for air to flow.
-That said, we still prefer Osprey’s Anti-Gravity system that’s found on the more expensive Atmos and Aether packs, which also extends around the inside of the hipbelt.
+That said, we still prefer Osprey’s Anti-Gravity system that’s found on the more expensive Atmos, which also extends around the inside of the hipbelt.
 The AirSpeed is a trimmed-down version, and the difference in performance was noticeable even in moderate, 50-degree weather.
 But at this price point, ventilation was fine.

 The Osprey Rook 65 is impressively durable for a sub-4-pound budget pack.
 In fact, with a burly 600-denier polyester body and 1,000-denier bottom, it’s the thickest backpacking pack we’ve tested to date.
 So far, it has been tossed around the desert haphazardly and come away unscathed—there’s barely a scratch on any part of the pack and it effectively shrugged off everything I threw at it.
 Further, while many modern backpacking packs feel more like thin and delicate nylon that requires extra care when setting them down or hiking through the forest, the Rook is reminiscent of the super-thick canvas packs of old.
 Again, this is particularly impressive given the low weight as most ultra-tough packs are noticeably heavier, and I expect the Rook to last many more seasons without issue.